 Making your own window decals to display in your home is actually surprisingly easy.
 But because I like to make things even easier for you, I also created a free template that you can download and print at home.

-The PDF template includes a large ghost, pumpkin and skull… so feel free to choose your favourite, make all three or even use them for something completely different!
+The PDF template includes a large ghost, pumpkin and skull… so feel free to choose your favorite, make all three or even use them for something completely different!

 Required Materials